-This year, I increased my reading commitment: frequency (daily), quantity (shooting for 30 books) and breadth (outside of my comfort zone).
+This year, I increased my professional development reading commitment: frequency (daily), quantity (shooting for 30 books) and breadth (outside of my comfort zone).
 For me, the results have been explosive including expanded self-awareness and effectiveness, increased understanding of psychology and human relations, development and pursuit of personal vision and courageous steps taken in that regard.
 And frankly, a lot of business and relationship growth.

 Here’s how I do it:

 - I have a list.
 Assigned from a coaching program that I belong to as well as recommendations from a running/learning buddy, and others.
 Never be in decision mode about what to read next.

 - I (try to) read 25 pages every morning as part of a morning routine that includes journaling.
 I read in the morning over 70% of the time, but have about a 50% success rate on hitting 25 pages.
 Still instilling this as a rock solid daily habit.
 Build a daily habit – same time, same place.

 - I read more in the early evening, or at least finish the 25 pages from the morning.
 Part of this is committing to finish X chapters during the week.
 Set Goals.

 - I purchase several books at the same time from Amazon or a local bookstore.
 That way, there’s no lag between selections.
 Batch decisions.